nicolesmithdev/eat-the-rainbow/README.md

 November 17, 2022

--   Create form interface at `/admin/new` route to easily add new recipes via new `/api/new` endpoint
+-   Development mode only: create form interface at `/admin/new` route to easily add new recipes via new `/api/new` endpoint
+-   Bug fix: add React Router catch-all redirect to homepage

 July 27, 2022